 The purpose of the club is to create a hub for students interested in venture capital, startups, entrepreneurship, innovation, and to generate interest in VC.
 The club also aims to cultivate talent for SCU’s Venture Capital Investment Competition (VCIC) team through education.
 Get involved in the VC club!
 Email email@example.com to get started.

 The Santa Clara University Accounting Association (SCUAA) is a student-run organization that provides undergraduate accounting majors with professional and social activities designed to stimulate and develop the skills and relationships essential to an accounting career.
+Although membership in SCUAA is limited to students who have declared accounting or accounting information systems as a major, SCUAA also strives to provide a space for students interested in accounting to explore the major and create valuable connections.
+Please email firstname.lastname@example.org if you have any questions.

 The Santa Clara Investment Banking Club’s goal is to assist Santa Clara students to land jobs in Investment Banking, an industry that is both prestigious and notoriously hard to break into.
 The club helps students to do this by teaching them the necessary networking skills and hosting networking events that will enable them to land interviews with investment banks.
 Additionally, the club helps students to prepare to be successful in these challenging interviews through weekly interview prep instructional meetings.
 Weekly meetings occur Thursdays in the evenings.
 Feel free to reach out to us at SCUIBClub@gmail.com for more info about the meeting schedule/how you can get involved!